 - Tips for managing complications, symptoms, and body changes

 - Sources of support

-- Contact information for your dedicated care team
+- Contact information for the patient’s dedicated care team

-“It is expected and encouraged that you receive ongoing care and support, even after your treatment plan has been completed,” said Nicole Luehring, RN, BSN, Nurse Navigator at ThedaCare Regional Cancer Center.
+“It is expected and encouraged that you receive ongoing care and support, even after your treatment plan has been completed,” says Nicole Luehring, RN, BSN, Nurse Navigator with ThedaCare Cancer Care.
 “Be sure to keep up with all follow-up appointments, and if your health care team does not provide a survivorship plan, you should request one.”

 2. Follow Nutrition Guidelines